blairjordan/mysqldump-remote-multi/README.md

 Query output will be saved to **output/results/db_name/**

-The example also shows the bin override in the EXAMPLEHOST2 connection, which allows you to use legacy binaries.
+The example also shows the bin override in the **connection2** connection, which allows you to use legacy MySQL binaries.

 ## Arguments